-This operating model – specifically the guaranteed tuition plan – does not apply to tuition for out-of-state undergraduates.
-For the 2014-15 academic year, the tuition for out-of-state undergraduates is $34,132.
-The total cost for 2014-15 – including tuition, mandatory fees, room and board – is $50,260.
-The College will continue to evaluate out-of-state tuition on an annual basis to ensure it is comparable to or less than the tuition charged by peer universities with which we compete for students.
+This operating model – specifically the guaranteed tuition plan – does not apply to tuition for out-of-state undergraduates, but qualifying out-of-state students may receive up to 25% of their full cost of attendance in grant aid.
+The College will continue to evaluate out-of-state tuition on an annual basis to ensure it is comparable to or less than the tuition charged by peer universities.

 So the W&M Promise is only for in-state undergraduates?